A definitive list of the best nostalgic TV shows of all time—made for cozy viewing

 Dawson's Creek is another easy watch that will take you right back to your teenage years.
 The show begins with two childhood BFFs Dawson and Joey as their boy-girl friendship is tested when new girl Jen moves to town.
 We see them try to navigate first loves, sex and their looming futures—all the while living in a quaint town with, you guessed it, a creek.

-There are six seasons, where you will see all new dramas and romantic pairings unfold.
+There are six seasons, where you will see all new dramas and romantic pairings unfold, along with some serious '90s style inspo from Joey!

 Sex And The City